 We now have an Interdisciplinary Residency opportunity from 17 – 30 November 2014, prompted by the fantastic response to the Interdisciplinary Residency Programme throughout 2014.
 More information on the application process can be found at the bottom of this page.

 To read more about the programme that we build around our residency programmes, who has been selected and the artists who have been in residence in the past please follow these links:

-Selection Panel for the Graduate Programme will be chaired by
+Selection Panel for the Interdisciplinary Programme will be chaired by

 Please apply for the November Interdisciplinary Residency here